openhab/openhab-docs/tutorials/getting_started/first_steps.md

 # First Steps

-The following instructions will guide you through the initial steps to take after first installing openHAB.
+The following instructions will guide you through the initial steps after first installing openHAB.

 {::options toc_levels="2..4"/}